Dataset

 initial_conditions

-: A dictionary mapping species names to their initial concentrations, which serves as the starting point for simulation or represents the experimental setup conditions.time
+: A dictionary mapping state names to their initial concentrations, which serves as the starting point for simulation or represents the experimental setup conditions.time

 for datasets that only contain initial conditions (such as when setting up simulations).data

-: A dictionary that maps each species name to its complete concentration time series, providing the full temporal evolution of the system under the given conditions.id
+: A dictionary that maps each state name to its complete concentration time series, providing the full temporal evolution of the system under the given conditions.id

-: A unique identifier for the individual measurement, allowing precise referencing and data retrieval.add_initial()
+: A unique identifier for the individual measurement, allowing precise referencing and data retrieval.

 creates a new Measurement